 - A doctor can treat any bruising, lacerations or internal injuries that you suffered, even if they’re not perceptible to you.

 - A doctor can prescribe antibiotics to prevent sexually transmitted infections and counsel you about pregnancy prevention and testing.

-- A medical professional can collect and preserve forensic evidence which can be used later if you decide to file a criminal complaint with the police or a complaint with Judicial Affairs.
+- A medical professional can collect and preserve forensic evidence which can be used later if you decide to file a criminal complaint with the police or a complaint with the Office of Student Conduct & Community Responsibility.
 (For more information, please read the “Preserving and Collecting Physical Evidence” section below.)